-When a UK trade mark application is accepted it is published in the online Trade Mark Journal and third parties have a two month period (which can be extended to three months) during which they may file an opposition.
+When a UK trade mark application is accepted it is published in the online Trade Mark Journal, giving interested third parties a two month period (which can be extended to three months) in which to oppose the application.
 This page briefly summarises the procedure.

 The deadline to file an opposition to a UK trade mark application is two months from the date of publication.
-This can be extended for a further month by the filing of a Form 7a (notice of threatened opposition).
-It is often advisable for a potential opponent to start a dialogue with the applicant during this period of time and failure to do so may have costs implications.
+This can be extended for a further month by filing a Notice of Threatened Opposition.
+The NOTO is considered to be formal notification to an applicant of a potential opposition, and failure to give this notification can have cost implications in the event that formal opposition is subsequently filed.
+A NOTO is often filed when a potential opponent is still considering its options, but the extra month can be a useful period in which to start a dialogue with the applicant with a view to resolving the situation amicably.

 Notice of opposition

-The notice of opposition names the opponent (which must be the same as the party named on a Form 7a where filed) and sets out the grounds of opposition.
-Briefly, these are divided into absolute grounds (that the mark should not be registerable per se) and relative grounds (the mark should not be registered as it would conflict with earlier rights of the opponent).
-The grounds set out the remedies sought, usually that the mark is not registered or is registered with a limited specification of goods and services and that an award of costs is made in favour of the opponent.
+The notice of opposition identifies the opponent (which must be the same party that filed a NOTO), and sets out the grounds of opposition.
+Briefly, these are divided into absolute grounds (that the mark is inherently unregistrable) and relative grounds (the mark should not be registered as it would conflict with earlier rights belonging to the opponent).
+The grounds set out the remedies sought, usually that the mark be refused registration altogether, or is registered with a limited specification of goods and services, and requesting an award of costs in favour of the opponent.

-Once the notice of opposition is filed it is reviewed and, provided that it meets formal requirements, it is communicated to the proprietor of the opposed application.
+Once the notice of opposition is filed it is reviewed by the Trade Marks Registry and, provided that it meets formal requirements, is communicated to the applicant.